-Since launching our evolved Responsible Business Strategy, we have been working to establish measurable and meaningful targets to track our progress.
-In 2023, NFU Mutual's Board approved a set of flagship targets to assess delivery against each of our Responsible Business ambitions.
-To read more about our progress, what we delivered in 2023 and our longer-term aims, please read our Responsible Business Report.
+To ensure we track our progress against all areas of our Responsible Business Strategy, we have established meaningful targets.
+In 2024, our first set of long-term Responsible Business targets were published in our annual Responsible Business Report.
+Measurement processes are in place across the business and our performance will be disclosed in our Responsible Business Report annually.
+To read more about our strategy, what we delivered in 2024 and our longer-term aims, please read our Responsible Business Report.

-To support our Responsible Business activity, NFU Mutual has an executive-level ESG Steering Group, which is chaired by CEO, Nick Turner.
+To support our Responsible Business activity, NFU Mutual has an executive-level ESG Steering Group, which is chaired by our CEO, Nick Turner.
 The responsibility of the ESG Steering Group is to review how the business is performing against the targets we set ourselves, whilst monitoring ESG risks and assessing opportunities in line with industry benchmarks.
 The Steering Group will also challenge whether we are doing enough and moving fast enough in this space - balanced against our overall business objectives.
-We will continue to monitor regulatory requirements in regard to the disclosure of ESG topics to ensure we adhere accordingly.
+We will continue to monitor regulatory requirements regarding the disclosure of Responsible Business topics to ensure we adhere accordingly.